Many clinical and pharmaceutical research laboratories are training their staff using elearning. Discover the benefits and solutions of this approach.

 Clinical and pharmaceutical research laboratories including Alcon, Ipsen, Daiichi, Prostrakan and Thrombogenics all use elearning for employee training and evaluation processes, each relying on the power, reliability and flexibility of the DOKEOS ELEARNING SUITE.

-You too can discover the exclusive features of DOKEOS EVALUATION during a free, 60-day trial.
+You too can discover the exclusive features of DOKEOS during a free, 60-day trial.